reactjs/tr.react.dev/src/content/reference/react-dom/render.md

 ---

 ### Render edilmiş ağaçları güncelleme {/*updating-the-rendered-tree*/}

-You can call `render` more than once on the same DOM node.
-As long as the component tree structure matches up with what was previously rendered, React will [preserve the state.](/learn/preserving-and-resetting-state) Notice how you can type in the input, which means that the updates from repeated `render` calls every second are not destructive:

 Aynı DOM düğümü üzerinde `render`'ı birden fazla kez çağırabilirsiniz.
 Bileşen ağacı yapısı önceki render edilmiş olanla eşleştiği sürece, React [durumu koruyacaktır.](/learn/preserving-and-resetting-state) Tekrarlanan `render` çağrılarından her saniye gelen güncellemelerin yıkıcı olmadığını gösteren girişe yazı yazabileceğinize dikkat edin: